ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 env - Allowed values are Staging| Developer| Pre-Production | Production

-mosipProcess - Allowed values are Auth| KYC | Registration
+purpose - Allowed values are Auth| Registration

 version - version of the biometric block as specified in the authentication or customer registration specification.